Welcome back, America.

 Churchill Downs reported that the public combined for $79.4 million in wagers on the Kentucky Derby, a figure that reflects a massive 52% dropoff from 2019’s record $165.5 million.

-Certainly, some of the decline stems from no fans at the race, which was held outside its regular May slot for the first time since 1945.
-Over the previous five years, an average of more than $22 million occurred at the track.
+Certainly, some of the decline stems from having no fans at the race, which was held outside its regular May slot for the first time since 1945.
+Over the previous five years, an average of more than $22 million was taken in at the track.
 Officials with Churchill Downs also attributed the low number to a not-as-favorable favorite (Tiz the Law at 4-5 odds) and fewer horses (15 starters, the smallest field since 1998).

-For what it’s worth, as reported by ESPN, just 8% of wagers backed Authentic, which went off at 8-1 odds, while Tiz the Law accounted for 48% of wagers to win the race.
+For what it’s worth, as reported by ESPN, just 8% of wagers backed Authentic, who went off at 8-1 odds, while Tiz the Law accounted for 48% of wagers to win the race.